4 mental health tips which will have a positive effect on your sex life

 Share

-2. Self-worth and relationships
+2. Self-Worth and Relationships

-According to a study from the “Foundation for Future Issues”, people have significantly less sex today.
-One of the reasons for this is that most of our free time is spent with us using our laptop or cell phone.
-If two people are constantly clenching their cell phones in bed, it may not set a very erotic mood.
-Additionally, there are more and more studies supporting the fact that constant cell phone use hugely impacts stress levels.
-Mobile-free time is an absolute must even outside of the bedroom to be able to switch off mentally.
-Why not completely ban tech devices from the bedroom and just use a good old fashioned alarm clock?
+Ever heard of phubbing?
+It’s a portmanteau of “phone” and “snubbing” and describes the habit of using one’s smartphone while being with friends, colleagues, family members or partners.
+The modern vice can lead to the neglect of social relationships and can also impact our libido.A study from “Die Stiftung für Zukunftsfragen” (in English: “The Foundation for Future Issues”) indicates that people are having significantly less sex today, partly because a considerable amount of our free time is spent on laptops or cell phones.
+If two people are constantly glued to their cell phones in bed, it may not set a very sensual mood.
+Additionally, there are more and more studies suggesting that continuous cell phone use significantly increases stress levels.
+Allocating mobile-free time is essential, even outside the bedroom, to mentally switch off.
+Why not completely ban tech devices from the bedroom and just use a good, old-fashioned alarm clock?

-4. Balanced nutrition and exercise
+4. Balanced Nutrition and Exercise

 Share